Lose Weight Without Counting Calories

 Calorie tracking rarely accounts for these internal signals, even though they heavily influence results.

 It also fails to account for the slightly different weight loss patterns in males and females.
+Understanding how a calorie deficit for women works can help explain why factors such as hormones, appetite, and energy needs often influence results differently.
 Stress, digestion, and appetite are closely connected through the brain–gut connection, which heavily influences cravings and fat storage.

 5. It Encourages Short-Term Control, Not Long-Term Habits